rickwest/jigsaw-clean-blog/source/_posts/getting-started.md

 title: Getting Started
 date: 2019-01-21
 subtitle: Getting started with the Jigsaw Clean Blog starter template
+excerpt: Getting started with the Jigsaw Clean Blog starter template
 ---

 This is a starter template for creating a beautiful, customizable blog with minimal effort.
 You’ll only have to change a few settings and you’re ready to go.